Quality start

 In baseball, a quality start (QS) is a statistic for a starting pitcher defined as a game in which the pitcher completes at least six innings and permits no more than three earned runs.
 The quality start was developed by sportswriter John Lowe in 1985 while writing for The Philadelphia Inquirer.
 He wrote that it "shows exactly how many times a baseball pitcher has done his job."

 The quality start was created to be an accurate measure of a starting pitcher's performance.
 However, the implied earned run average (ERA) of a minimum quality start has been criticized, with Tim McCarver noting "three runs for six innings ... means the ERA would be 4.50 ...
 Rubbish."

 MLB quality start leaders

 This section lists quality start leaders in Major League Baseball (MLB).
 ESPN.com includes quality starts in its "Stat Leaders" section, and terms a loss suffered by a pitcher in a quality start as a "tough loss" and a win earned by a pitcher in a non-quality start a "cheap win".
-However, quality starts are absent from statistics provided on other baseball reference sites, such as Baseball-Reference.com and Baseball Almanac.
+Baseball-Reference.com also includes quality starts, tough losses, and cheap wins for individual pitchers under Pitching-Advanced Stats-Starting Pitching.
+However, quality starts are absent from statistics provided on other baseball reference sites, such as Baseball Almanac.